k2-fsa/sherpa/docs/source/ncnn/wasm/prebuilt.rst

 .. hint::

-   Please always use the latest releast.
+   Please always use the latest release.
 You can visit `<https://github.com/k2-fsa/sherpa-ncnn/releases>`_ to find the latest release.

 .. code-block::